 The student will focus on the holistic care of individuals, families, and groups with complex health care needs.
 The student will incorporate critical thinking, caring behaviors, professionalism, and communication skills when providing nursing care in a variety of acute, long-term and/or community settings.
 The student will have an opportunity to manage a multi-client assignment with an emphasis on safe and competent practice.
 An observational experience with a visiting nurse agency, a dialysis unit and/or a cancer center will be provided.
-Prerequisites: NUR\ 201 with a grade of "C" or better and NUR\ 202 with a grade of "C" or better and ENG\ 102 with a grade of "C" or better.
-Corequisites: NUR\ 204 and NUR\ 205 (must be taken concurrently).
+Prerequisites: NUR 201 with a grade of "C" or better and NUR 202 with a grade of "C" or better.
+Corequisites: NUR 204 and NUR 205 (must be taken concurrently).

-NUR\ 204 PHARMACOLOGY FOR INDIVIDUALS, FAMILIES AND GROUPS WITH COMPLEX HEALTH CARE NEEDS
+NUR 204 PHARMACOLOGY FOR INDIVIDUALS, FAMILIES AND GROUPS WITH COMPLEX HEALTH CARE NEEDS

-1 semester hour Classroom: 15 hours
+Classroom: 15 hours

 The student will focus on safe use, pharmacologic principles, indications and nursing implications related to drug therapy in the care of individuals, families, and groups with complex health care needs.
 Emphasis will be placed on medications used for clients who have acute and chronic renal failure, oncology and neurological conditions, and multi-system dysfunction and clients who choose an alternative therapy.
-Prerequisite: NUR\ 202.
-Corequisite: NUR\ 203 and NUR\ 205.
+Prerequisite: NUR 202.
+Corequisite: NUR 203 and NUR 205.

-NUR\ 205 NURSING MANAGEMENT AND TRENDS
+NUR 205 NURSING MANAGEMENT AND TRENDS

-2 semester hours Classroom: 30 hours
+Classroom: 30 hours

 The student will explore the basic principles of management, leadership and collaborative relationships as they relate to providing safe and competent care.
 The focus is on the utilization of critical thinking skills to make decisions, priority setting, delegation, legal parameters of nursing practice and ethical issues.
 The student will expand the concept of caring to the profession of nursing through collegial and interdisciplinary communication.
 The course facilitates the transition of the student into the profession and his/her role in contemporary nursing practice.
-Prerequisite: NUR\ 101, NUR\ 102, NUR\ 103, NUR\ 201, and NUR\ 202.
-Corequisite: NUR\ 203, and NUR\ 204.
+Prerequisite: NUR 101, NUR 102, NUR 103, NUR 201, and NUR 202.
+Corequisite: NUR 203, and NUR 204.